jeddy3/stylelint-scales/.github/ISSUE_TEMPLATE/REPORT_A_BUG.md

 1. Figuring out what needs to be done and proposing it
 2. Submitting a PR with failing tests.

-Once the bug has been confirmed, you can help out further by:
-1. Writing the code and submitting a PR.
+Once the bug has been confirmed, you can help out further by writing the code to fix it, updating any tests, and submitting a PR :D